-Any group of 12 or more people under a single reservation, and organized by one group leader qualifies for discounted group pricing of 15% off.
+Any group of 12 or more people under a single reservation, and organized by one group leader, is considered a group.
 The group leader is responsible for planning and coordinating reservations with our reservations team, as well as making payments.
 The group leader is also the only person who can make changes to a group reservation.

 Unless your group utilizes all available beds at a hut, there may be other guests staying at the hut during your trip.
 If your group would prefer a bit more privacy, you may decide to do a full-hut rental instead.
 Over the years, many types of groups have utilized the huts for their events.
 From school groups and scout trips, to reunions and retreats, we'll work with you to create an unforgettable experience.

 A full-hut rental means that your group gets the entire hut, including all bunk rooms, to yourselves.
 Regardless of whether you fill all available beds, no other guests will be at the hut overnight during your stay, but the huts are never completely closed.
 In full-service season, the huts are open to the public for lunch on Saturdays and Sundays, and people may stop by anytime all year.
 If your group wants more privacy, consider staying on a weeknight when there is rarely any day traffic.

 For current rates, please visit the Rates page.